Hey there, y’all! I’m Lena, the artist behind Réve & Bloom.

 In the end, I'm glad I spent so much time reading and writing and traveling and thinking, because all of it shows up in really cool ways in my art.
 I love portraying all the parts of life in my art, and the cultural and nostalgic references give my art a special something, don't they?

-that art can make a bad day better
+• that inspiring art makes a bad day better

-and that being around thoughtfully designed belongings can inspire anyone's creativity (we all have it!).
+• that being around thoughtfully designed belongings can inspire anyone's creativity (we’re all creative, after all!)